PubSub+ Connector Manager for PubSub+ Self-Managed Connectors

 After generating encrypted values for cloud configurations, it is important to stop this Connector Manager instance and start it normally in production mode.
 This is so it doesn't have a pointer to the keystore file and all secrets stay safe without the possibility to decrypt them on the server side.

-Obtaining Logfiles from Remote PubSub+ Self-Contained Connectors
+Obtaining Logfiles from Remote PubSub+ Self-Managed Connectors

-Currently, remotely running PubSub+ Self-Contained Connectors provide data about the relative local path of their logfiles to enable reading, and the Connector Manager has limited access to these logfiles.
+Currently, remotely running Self-Managed Connectors provide data about the relative local path of their logfiles to enable reading, and the Connector Manager has limited access to these logfiles.
 To address this limitation, one option is to mount the remote filesystem onto the local filesystem and grant access to the logfile.

-PubSub+ Self-Contained Connector Configuration
+PubSub+ Self-Managed Connector Configuration

 • Include the parameters needed to connect to the Connector Manager in the local configuration file.